 Many of you have the MK 1 sail for your MB.
 While Zim Sailing sold out of their inventory a while back, your Class President had some specially made by Evolution Sails, the Mark I sailmaker.
 Class President, Jim Crabtree, is selling off his stock of a few MK 1 sails.
 Got an older boat?
 Need to replace your sail?
 Then do consider taking up this close-out offer.
 Sail numbers can be ordered through Zim Sailing at an additional cost.
 This is a great opportunity to rev up your sailing performance in 2018, helped by a new sail.
 Please e-mail Jim if you wish to purchase one of these sails at the close-out price of $550 each + shipping.

-Contact our class president Jim Crabtree to place your order... [email protected]
+Contact the Class President, Jim Crabtree, to place your order... [email protected]

 |Posted on November 30, 2015 at 9:05 AM|

-We are proud to announce the appointment of a new Megabyte Class president, Jim Crabtree, of Jefferson City MO.
+As Class President Jim Crabtree, of Jefferson City MO.
 Jim brings a new wave of enthusiasm to the class, and has recently developed a fleet at his local club.
-He will be organizing the class efforts, helping to create and promote new events, and staying up with communication.
+Jim will be organizing the class efforts, helping to create and promote new events, and staying up with communication.
 One of his first tasks is to get a better handle on who owns Megabytes now, where they are, and who is actively sailing.
 We know you are out there, and Jim is the man we need to pull it all together!
 Jim can be contacted via email to [email protected]

 |Posted on August 1, 2013 at 12:15 AM|